 Equipment

-- a mortar and pestle (or blender or food processor)
+- a mortar and pestle (or a blender)

 Ingredients